-The National Blood Authority (NBA) has developed the reporting and governance frameworks for a voluntary haemovigilance program for Australia.
-It reports on serious transfusion related adverse events occurring in public and private hospitals.
+The National Blood Authority (NBA) has developed reporting and governance frameworks for the National Haemovigilance Program for Australia.
+It reports on serious transfusion related adverse events occurring in some public and private hospitals.

-National Safety and Quality Health Service Standard 7 on Blood and Blood Products requires health service organisations to ensure that adverse events are included in their incident management and investigation systems, and that they participate in haemovigilance activities conducted at state or national levels.
+National Safety and Quality Health Service Standard 7 on Blood and Blood Products requires health service organisations to participate in haemovigilance activities conducted by the organisation or state or national levels and to ensure that adverse events are included in incident management and investigation systems.
+If you need to contact a state or territory health departments use the links below.

-The NBA’s national haemovigilance program is advised by the Haemovigilance Advisory Committee.
-The Haemovigilance Advisory Committee comprises experts in transfusion medicine, science, nursing and epidemiology from both the private and public health care sectors.
+The NBA’s national haemovigilance program is informed by the Haemovigilance Advisory Committee (HAC).
+The HAC comprises experts in transfusion medicine, science, nursing and epidemiology from both the private and public health care sectors.
 This group provides advice to governments on adverse event reporting originating from health service organisations and on national transfusion safety priorities.
-The committee also oversees the national reporting and governance frameworks.

 National Haemovigilance Report